-Key audit matter description The valuation of technical provisions is inherently a judgemental area and is classified as an area of significant risk due to the high degree of estimation involved, particularly on long tail or volatile business classes where claim development periods are longer and more unpredictable.
-Due to the level of uncertainty and materiality, the incurred but not reported ("IBNR") element claims outstanding is identified as a key audit risk.
+Key audit matter description

+The valuation of technical provisions is inherently a judgemental area due to the high degree of estimation involved, particularly on long tail or volatile business classes where claim development periods are longer and more unpredictable.

+Due to the level of uncertainty, the incurred but not reported ("IBNR") element claims outstanding is identified as a key audit matter.

 We have focused on the assumptions and methodology used by the company to value the mesothelioma IBNR provisions for UK-based claimants.
 Specifically, the potential future claims curve and the inflation rate are assumptions which are subject to estimation uncertainty.

-Note 4(b) and 5(a) to the financial statements provides disclosure this area as a source of estimation uncertainty and judgement.
-How the scope of our audit responded to the key audit matter We have gained a detailed understanding of the end-to-end reserving process and obtained an understanding of the relevant controls over the data, methodology and assumptions, models and outputs used in reserving.
-We involved our actuarial specialists to assisting in perfroming the following procedures:
+Notes 4 (a) and 5 (a)to the financial statements provides disclosure on this area as a source of estimation uncertainty and judgement.

+How the scope of our audit responded to the key audit matter

+We gained a detailed understanding of the end-to-end reserving process and obtained an understanding of the relevant controls over the data, methodology and assumptions, models and outputs used in reserving.
+We involved our actuarial specialists to assist in performing the following procedures:

-- Assess the appropriateness of the methodology used by management. - Assess the reasonableness of key assumptions to derive a mesothelioma claims curve against justification of variance to previous periods and baseline asbestos, pollution and health hazard ("APH") market models; - Challenge the claims inflation assumptions through comparison to previous periods, baseline APH market models and external benchmarks; - Perform and analysis on actual versus estimated experience; - Challenge management on their consideration of emerging market factors, through comparison to market practice; - Assessing management's disclosures in Notes 4 and 5 of the financial statements describing the valuation uncertainty of the reserves.
+- Assessed the appropriateness of the methodology used by management. - Assessed the reasonableness of key assumptions to derive a mesothelioma claims curve against justification of variance to previous periods and baseline asbestos, pollution and health hazard ("APH") market models; - Challenged the claims inflation assumptions through comparison to previous periods, baseline APH market models and external benchmarks; - Performed an analysis on actual versus estimated experience; - Challenged management on their consideration of emerging market factors, through comparison to market practice; and - Assessed the disclosures in Note 4 (a) and 5(a) of the financial statements describing the valuation uncertainty of the reserves.